ckeditor/ckeditor5/docs/framework/development-tools/package-generator/using-package-generator.md

 * `--plugin-name` &ndash; define the plugin name to be different from the package name.
 * `--lang` &ndash; (values: `js` | `ts`) choose whether the created package should use JavaScript or TypeScript.
 If omitted, the script will ask the user to choose manually.
 * `--verbose` &ndash; (alias: `-v`) print additional logs about the current executed task.
-* `--without-legacy-methods` &ndash; do not use legacy installations methods in a newly created package.
+* `--use-only-new-installation-methods` &ndash; use only new installation methods in a newly created package.

 ## Choosing the method

 Currently there are two modes of operation for package generator:
 * the default way is based on the {@link getting-started/legacy-getting-started/quick-start legacy installation methods} and can build packages that support both current installation approach, the legacy one with DLLs and both at once.
-* using the `--without-legacy-methods` flag will base the package on imports from the `ckeditor5` package only.
+* using the `--use-only-new-installation-methods` flag will base the package on imports from the `ckeditor5` package only.
 It provides no support for legacy installation methods.

 ## Using the package